 In many ways, if you want to earn Diamond status with the help of credit cards, you should go “all-in” (though there’s a huge opportunity cost to that).
 The best strategy for going “all-in here is to:

-- You’d then want to spend an extra $10,000 to get the MQD waiver, so that you don’t have to spend $15,000 on Delta flights to earn Diamond status
+- You’d then want to spend an extra $10,000 to get the MQD waiver (you’d then be spending $250,000 per year on these cards), so that you don’t have to spend $15,000 on Delta flights to earn Diamond status

 You’d then be just 5,000 MQMs short of earning Diamond status, which should be easy.
 Of course, there are some huge catches here:

-- There’s big opportunity cost to spending that much on a Delta card, since you can earn more valuable rewards with other cards
+- There’s massive opportunity cost to spending that much on a Delta card, since you can earn more valuable rewards with other cards

 - You have to decide how much value you’d actually get out of Diamond status; if you take just a few flights per year with them, it’s probably not worth it